-As the weather warms up and summer moves in, farmers’ markets and grocery stores are piled high with bright and plump produce.
-‘Tis the season for the crispest greens, the juiciest tomatoes and the sweetest berries.
+When the weather warms up and summer moves in, farmers’ markets and grocery stores are piled high with bright and plump produce.
+‘Tis the season for the crispest greens, the juiciest tomatoes, and the sweetest berries.

 Not only are these fruits and veggies tastier in their peak season, they’re also more nutritious.
 They’re packed with vitamins and minerals that can benefit your health in many ways — especially your heart.

 Eating a well-balanced, plant-based diet can go a long way in improving your cardiovascular health, which translates to a longer, more active life.
-So, why not take advantage of the season and boost your heart health this summer?
-Below are some tips, resources and recipes to help you stay on track.
+So why not take advantage of the season and boost your heart health during the summer?
+Below are some tips, resources, and recipes to help you stay on track.

 Do you feel overwhelmed when you step inside a grocery store?
 Are you drawn to those middle aisles filled with chips and snack foods?